miac-research/MARS-ventricles/README.md

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
-The pre-built image supports a wide range of NVIDIA GPUs from compute capability 7.5 (Maxwell, 2014) to 12.0 (Blackwell, 2024).
+The pre-built image supports a wide range of NVIDIA GPUs from compute capability 7.0 (Volta, 2017) to the most recent 12.0 (Blackwell, 2024).

 ### Using Apptainer